Eli(sabeth) Teje Duis

 June 2024

-A reflection on shared meals as moments of connection – and silence.
-This project explores the tension between togetherness and emotional distance.
-The tablecloth gives form to unspoken thoughts, offering a quiet way to communicate feelings that are hard to say out loud.
+Shared meals as moments of connection and silence.
+The tension between togetherness and emotional distance.
+A poem printed on the tablecloth gives form to unspoken thoughts as silent way to communicate feelings that are hard to say out loud.

 © Elisabeth Teje Duis 2025